the-events-calendar/the-events-calendar/readme.txt

 * Fix - Serialization and unserialization issues related to caching of post models.
 [TEC-4379]
 * Fix - Avoid fatal error when using PHP version 8.0 or above and the HyperDB plugin.
 [ECP-1360]
+* Fix - Correct issues where early queries can interfere with View template redirects.
+[BTRIA-1474]
 * Tweak - Add the `tribe_get_venue_object_after` and `tribe_get_organizer_object_after` filters.
 [TEC-4379]
 * Tweak - Clean up the Event Website block to make it more intuitive for users.
 [TEC-4352]
 * Tweak - Update the venue website field to type URL.
 [TEC-4349]